Your surgery day is approaching fast, but do you really know what to expect?

-Although your normal routines might need to be changed following surgery, please also realize that recovering from surgery is a process in and of itself.
-Just waking up from the anesthesia can be quite an ordeal.
+Although your normal routine might need to be changed following surgery, you also need to realize that recovering from surgery itself is no small matter.
+Just waking up from the anesthesia can be an ordeal.
 As soon as the surgery drapes come off, you will be whisked into a recovery area.
-Depending on the extensiveness of the surgery, you will either be heading home within a couple of hours or you might be staying in the hospital overnight.
-Where ever you are located after surgery, you should expect to feel quite lightheaded and cloudy for 12 to 24 hours after general anesthesia.
+Depending on the extensiveness of the surgery, you will then either head home within a couple of hours or you might be staying in the hospital overnight.
+Wherever you end up after surgery, you should expect to feel quite lightheaded and cloudy for 12 to 24 hours after general anesthesia.
 Whether you are recovering at home or in the hospital, someone will need to stay close by in order to keep you from falling and to help you meet your basic needs for food, water and trips to the bathroom.
 You might also need a wheelchair, a walker or some grab bars.
-Try to anticipate what you will need to recover before you start recovering.
+Try to anticipate what you need to recover before you try to start recovering.

 Once the post-surgery fuzziness fades, you will need to focus your attention on wound care and swelling control.
 Your healthcare providers will instruct you about post-surgical care and will send you home with written instructions.
 Review the instructions when you get home to make sure you are doing everything correctly.
 If you have any questions, call your surgeon.